smallbigcake/CybersecurityStudy/CISSP/domain/5-identity-and-access-management.md

 NIST SP 800-192, “Verification and Test Methods for Access Control Policies/Models,” provides definitions of these models and guidance on how to identify requirements for an access control model to apply to a specific system or organization.

+#### Extensible Access Control Markup Language (XACML)

+XACML is used to express security policies and access rights to assets provided through web services and other enterprise applications.

+SAML is just a way to send around your authentication information, as in a password, key, or digital certificate, in a standard format.
+SAML does not tell the receiving system how to interpret and use this authentication data.

+Two systems have to be configured to use the same type of authentication data.
+If you log into System A and provide a password and try to access System B, which only uses digital certificates for authentication purposes, your password is not going to give you access to System B’s service.
+So both systems have to be configured to use passwords.
+But just because your password is sent to System B does not mean you have complete access to all of System B’s functionality.
+System B has access policies that dictate the operations that specific subjects can carry out on its resources.

+The access policies can be developed in the XACML format and enforced by System B’s software.
+XACML is both an access control policy language and a processing model that allows for policies to be interpreted and enforced in a standard manner.
+When your password is sent to System B, there is a rules engine on that system that interprets and enforces the XACML access control policies.
+If the access control policies are created in the XACML format, they can be installed on both System A and System B to allow for consistent security to be enforced and managed.

+XACML uses a **Subject** element (requesting entity), a **Resource** element (requested entity), and an **Action** element (types of access).
+So if you request access to your company’s CRM, you are the Subject, the CRM application is the Resource, and your access parameters are outlined in the Action element.

+#### Comparing Permissions, Rights, and Privileges

+When studying access control topics, you’ll often come across the terms permissions, rights, and privileges.
+Some people use these terms interchangeably, but they don’t always mean the same thing.

+##### Permissions

+In general, permissions refer to the access granted for an object and determine what you can do with it.
+If you have read permission for a file, you’ll be able to open it and read it.
+You can grant user permissions to create, read, edit, or delete a file on a file server.
+Similarly, you can grant a user access rights to a file, so in this context, access rights and permissions are synonymous.
+For example, you may be granted read and execute permissions for an application file, which gives you the right to run the application.
+Additionally, you may be granted data rights within a database, allowing you to retrieve or update information in the database.

+##### Rights

+A right primarily refers to the ability to take an action on an object.
+For example, a user might have the right to modify the system time on a computer or the right to restore backed-up data.
+This is a subtle distinction and not always stressed.
+However, you’ll rarely see the right to take action on a system referred to as a permission.

+##### Privileges

+Privileges are a combination of rights and permissions.
+For example, an administrator for a computer will have full privileges, granting the administrator full rights and permissions on the computer.
+The administrator will be able to perform any actions and access any data on the computer.

+#### Understanding Authorization Mechanisms

+Access control models use many different types of authorization mechanisms, or methods to control who can access specific objects.
+Here’s a brief introduction to some common mechanisms and concepts:

+##### Implicit Deny

+A fundamental principle of access control is implicit deny, and most authorization mechanisms use it.
+The implicit deny principle ensures that access to an object is denied unless access has been explicitly granted to a subject.

+For example, imagine an administrator explicitly grants Jeff Full Control permissions to a file but does not explicitly grant permissions to anyone else.
+Mary doesn’t have any access even though the administrator didn’t explicitly deny her access.
+Instead, the implicit deny principle denies access to Mary and everyone else except for Jeff.
+You can also think of this as deny by default.

+##### Access Control Matrix

+In short, an access control matrix is a table that includes subjects, objects, and assigned privileges.
+When a subject attempts an action, the system checks the access control matrix to determine if the subject has the appropriate privileges to perform the action.

+For example, an access control matrix can include a group of files as the objects and a group of users as the subjects.
+It will show the exact permissions authorized for each user for each file.
+Note that this covers much more than a single access control list (ACL).
+In this example, each file listed within the matrix has a separate ACL that lists the authorized users and their assigned permissions.

+##### Capability Tables

+Capability tables are another way to identify privileges assigned to subjects.
+They are different from ACLs in that a capability table is focused on subjects (such as users, groups, or roles).
+For example, a capability table created for the accounting role will include a list of all objects that the accounting role can access as well as the specific privileges assigned to the accounting role for these objects.
+In contrast, ACLs are focused on objects.
+An ACL for a file would list all the users and/or groups that have authorized access to the file and the specific access granted to each.

+##### Constrained Interface

+Applications use constrained interfaces or restricted interfaces to restrict what users can do or see based on their privileges.
+Users with full privileges have access to all the capabilities of the application.
+Users with restricted privileges have limited access.
+Applications constrain the interface using different methods.
+A common method is to hide the capability if the user doesn’t have permission to use it.

+For example, commands might be available to administrators via a menu or by right-clicking an item, but if a regular user doesn’t have permissions, the command does not appear.
+Other times, the application displays the menu item but shows it dimmed or disabled.
+A regular user can see the menu item but will not be able to use it.

+The Clark–Wilson model (covered in Chapter 8) discusses the technical details of how it implements a constrained interface.

+##### Content-Dependent Control

+Content-dependent access controls restrict access to data based on the content within an object.
+A database view is a content-dependent control.
+A view retrieves specific columns from one or more tables, creating a virtual table.

+For example, a customer table in a database could include customer names, email addresses, phone numbers, and credit card data.
+A customer-based view might show only the customer names and email addresses and nothing else.
+Users granted access to the view can see the customer names and email addresses but cannot access data in the underlying table.

+##### Context-Dependent Control

+Context-dependent access controls require specific activity before granting users access.

+As an example, consider the data flow for a transaction selling digital products online.
+Users add products to a shopping cart and begin the checkout process.
+The first page in the checkout flow shows the products in the shopping cart, the next page collects credit card data, and the last page confirms the purchase and provides instructions for downloading the digital products.
+The system denies access to the download page if users don’t go through the purchase process first.

+It’s also possible to use date and time controls as context-dependent controls.

+For example, it’s possible to restrict access to computers and applications based on the current day and/or time.
+If users attempt to access the resource outside the allowed time, the system denies them access.

+##### Need to Know

+This principle ensures that subjects are granted access only to what they need to know for their work tasks and job functions.
+Subjects may have clearance to access classified or restricted data but are not granted authorization to the data unless they actually need it to perform a job.

+##### Least Privilege

+The principle of least privilege ensures that subjects are granted only the privileges they need to perform their work tasks and job functions.
+This is sometimes lumped together with need to know.
+The only difference is that least privilege will also include rights to take action on a system.

+##### Separation of Duties and Responsibilities

+The separation of duties and responsibilities principle ensures that sensitive functions are split into tasks performed by two or more employees.
+It helps prevent fraud and errors by creating a system of checks and balances.

 ### Role-Based Access Control

 RBAC is a model that maps subjects to a set of objects based on the user’s role in the organization.
 A role is a set of job functions, often defined by a department or position, and the access granted is based on the needs of that particular role.